 Persian recipes are one of my favorites to make at home especially once the warm begins to warm up.
-All of the exotic spices mixed together creates such warmth; I find it so intoxicating.
+All of the exotic spices mixed together create such warmth; I find it so intoxicating.
 When our friends at Lava Lake Ranch asked if I would like to develop some new lamb recipes for Spring I immediately knew I had to incorporate these flavors.
 If we were going to be home for Easter I would definitely be serving this recipe for Persian Boneless Leg of Lamb with Tabbouleh Couscous.

 This recipe is fairly simple but does require some planning and time.
 I like to lightly season the meat with kosher salt two days before I plan on cooking.
 I find that this step really enhances the flavor of good meat.
 If you do not have this much time, at least lightly salt about an hour before cooking.